-Making less trash in our everyday life is something we all can do.
 By rethinking our consumer choices, taking more ownership of the materials we bring into our lives, and supporting our local community, we can all make a difference.
 Check out a few of the simple steps you can take below!

 Refuse + Bring Your Own